ReactiveX/rxjs/docs_app/content/guide/glossary-and-semantics.md

 ### Unhandled Errors

 An "unhandled error" is any [error](#error) that is not handled by a [consumer](#consumer)-provided function, which is generally provided during the [subscribe](#subscribe) action.
-If no error handler was provided, RxJS will assume the error is "unhandled" and rethrow the error on a new callstack or prevent ["producer interference"](#producer-interface).
+If no error handler was provided, RxJS will assume the error is "unhandled" and rethrow the error on a new callstack to prevent ["producer interference"](#producer-interference).

 ### Producer Interference